pjobson/aerohive_hiveap-330/BATMAN/README.md

     # should return
     # phy0-mesh0: active

-This should show the current mesh host with its neighbor mesh hosts.

     ssh 10.10.10.XXX "batctl n"

-Should return something like this with a list of other nodes it sees.
+    # This should return the neighbor nodes
+    # The more you add the more you'll see.
     # [B.A.T.M.A.N. adv 2023.1-openwrt-6, MainIF/MAC: phy0-mesh0/88:dc:96:06:09:d0 (bat0/46:c1:f3:cc:74:d1 BATMAN_IV)]
     # IF             Neighbor              last-seen
     # phy0-mesh0     my-mesh0              0.140s